What to Expect from Oral Probiotics: 6 Key Points

 This bacterium turns sugar into lactic acid, thus creating an acidic environment in the mouth that in time, leads to cavities and plaque.
 The A12 bacteria has the ability to prevent S. mutans from growing and from causing plaque.

-Further, a 2006 study found that probiotics can reduce symptoms of gingivitis, otherwise known as gum disease.
+Further, a 2006 study found that probiotics can help reduce symptoms of gingivitis, otherwise known as gum inflammation.

-A strain of good bacteria known as Lactobacillus reuteri can work to reduce symptoms of gum disease, such as painful, swollen gums, and bleeding.
+A strain of good bacteria known as Lactobacillus reuteri can work to reduce symptoms related to gum inflammation, such as painful, swollen gums, and bleeding.

-Oral probiotics have shown benefits for a variety of oral diseases including periodontitis and oral cancers.
+Oral probiotics have shown support for various dental concerns including periodontitis and certain oral conditions.

-Probiotics work to reduce pathogenic bacteria (bacteria that cause disease) and increase the amount of beneficial bacteria in the mouth.
+Probiotics work to reduce harmful bacteria and increase the amount of beneficial bacteria in the mouth.

 3. Improves systemic health

-Research has shown that oral health directly affects systemic health.
+Research has shown that the condition of your mouth directly affects systemic health.
 The mouth can be thought of as the gateway to the body, which defends the rest of your systems.

 Ongoing inflammation in your mouth can allow bad bacteria to enter the bloodstream and body, which can lead to inflammation and an overpopulation of bad bacteria in other parts of the body!

-Further, the oral microbiome plays a role in critical human body functions including the digestion of food, metabolism, detoxification of environmental chemicals, and immune system maintenance.
+Further, the bacterial environment of the mouth plays a role in critical human body functions including the digestion of food, metabolism, detoxification of environmental chemicals, and immune system support.

 4. Improves Digestion

-As the mouth is the first step of digestion, improving your oral microbiome can enhance your digestive health.
+As the mouth is the first step of digestion, improving the bacterial balance in your mouth can enhance your digestive health.

-Transfer of oral bacteria to the gut is common.
-Ingesting saliva can carry bacteria from an imbalanced oral microbiome to your stomach, which can cause digestive issues and allow bad bacteria to reside in the gastrointestinal tract.
+Transfer of mouth bacteria to the gut is common.
+Ingesting saliva can carry bacteria from an unbalanced mouth environment to your stomach, which can cause digestive issues and allow bad bacteria to reside in the gastrointestinal tract.

-Therefore, keeping your oral microbiome healthy also ensures that your gut microbiome is balanced, which directly affects digestion.
+Therefore, keeping the bacterial balance in your mouth healthy also ensures that your gut microbiome is balanced, which directly affects digestion.

 5. Strengthens Immune System